Alfred Vogel

-Alfred Vogel (26 October 1902 – 1 October 1996) was a Swiss herbalist, naturopath and writer.
+Alfred Max Vogel (October 26, 1902 – October 1, 1996) was a Swiss herbalist, naturopath and writer.

 Life

-Alfred Vogel was born in 1902 in Aesch, Basel, Switzerland.
+Alfred Max Vogel was born in 1902 in Aesch, Basel, Switzerland.
 At the age of 21, he moved to Basel to manage a health store.
 In 1927, he married Sophie Sommer; together they had two daughters.
-In 1929, he started publishing a monthly magazine, Das Neue Leben ("the new life").
-From 1941 this became A. Vogel Gesundheits-Nachrichten ("health news").
+In 1929, he started publishing a monthly magazine, Das Neue Leben ("The New Life").
+From 1941, this became A. Vogel Gesundheits-Nachrichten ("A. Vogel Health News").

-In the 1930s, Vogel relocated to Teufen in Appenzell.
+From 1935, he operated a spa/guesthouse in Trogen where he produced extracts.
+Vogel then relocated to Teufen in Appenzell to open a clinic and he went on to found health stores in Zürich, Solothurn, and Bern.
+In 1963, he founded Bioforce AG (Roggwil, Thurgau) to scale production, where he continued adjusting recipes to evolving pharmaceutical standards into the early 1990s.
 Vogel was an avid traveller and enjoyed visiting new countries and meeting new cultures.
 He was especially interested in meeting indigenous peoples in a close relationship with nature.
 From the 1950s onward, he travelled extensively through Africa, North America, Oceania, and South America.